 4. Speed of Internet Access

 The rough speed of broadband at 30 Mbps has a distinct advantage of 10 Mbps in DSL.
 But the broadband internet services have restricted with higher speed according to customer usage, so more users can be allotted on a single bandwidth channel.
 The speed of DSL is based on the distance of the user and the main source.
-So the internet speed is based on the distance of the home and ISP, if the distance is minimum, the speed is maximum and if the distance is maximum and speed is minimum.
-The providers of DSL doesn’t make connections with an outside consumer who doesn’t belong to a certain radius from the located source.
+So the internet speed is based on the distance of the home and ISP; if the distance is minimum, the speed is maximum, and if the distance is maximum and speed is minimum.
+DSL providers don’t make connections with an outside consumer who doesn’t belong to a certain radius from the located source.

 5. Cost of Broadband and DSL

 The broadband and DSL can be accustomed to several factors like the area of supply and demand, living location, service providers.
 Although the comparison of the actual price, it is adaptable to choose DSL on speed.
 Because the configuration set up and cost ratio of broadband is maximum than DSL.
 The internet connection of broadband provides maximum speed with few beneficiary packages that attract more consumers.